 Scar tissue in the uterus will expand and stretch as the uterus grows during pregnancy.
 Sometimes the scar stretches thin enough to cause a dehiscence or window.
 This is also known as a silent or incomplete rupture or an asymptomatic separation.
 A dehiscence can be seen when women have a scheduled repeat cesarean or after delivery when women had a VBAC.
 They occur in about 1% to 2% of mothers with one low transverse scar (side to side).
 They heal on their own and do not need medical treatment.

 How often does a cesarean scar rupture occur?

 Fortunately, a uterine rupture from a prior cesarean with a low-transverse scar is a rare event and occurs in less than 1% of women laboring for a VBAC.
-With this type of scar 7 to 8 women out of 1,000 laboring for a VBAC are at risk for a uterine rupture.
+With this type of scare less than 5 out of 1,000 women laboring for a VBAC will be at risk for a uterine rupture.

 Uterine ruptures have also been known to occur in some women who have never had a cesarean.
 This type of rupture can be caused by weak uterine muscles after several pregnancies, excessive use of labor inducing agents, a prior surgical procedure on the uterus, or mid-pelvic use of forceps.

 Risks for a uterine rupture decrease with each additional planned VBAC

 Research shows that the risk for a uterine scar separation is lower with each additional sucessful VBAC.

 |With no prior vaginal births||With 1 prior VBAC||With 2 prior VBAC||With 3 prior VBACs||With 4 prior VBACs|

 Data from Mercer, BM, Gilbert, S, Mark B. Landon, MB, et al. Labor Outcomes With Increasing Number of Prior Vaginal Births After Cesarean Delivery.
 Obstetrics & Gynecology 2008;111:285-291.